aleph2c/miros/doc/i_mongol_example.rst

 home, feeding their families.
 When an officer exercises their power over a soldier, they reduce that soldier’s ability to think for themselves.

-But each battling soldier consumes tremendous amounts of information; far too much to send up the chain of command.
-If they could act upon it independently, it could be done for the significant advantage of their army.
+But each soldier in battle consumes tremendous amounts of information; far too much to send up the chain of command.
+If they could act upon it independently, it could be to the significant advantage of their army.
 This is the paradox of leadership: when a leader exerts too much control over their subordinates, they limit the effective-intelligence of the group to their own mental ability and the limited information they are receiving.